muyun/algorithms/Readme.md

 7)PriorityQueue.java is an implementation about priority queue,maintained in a heap-ordered complete binary tree

 8)Tree.py defines a tree  class

+9) BST.java is a binary search tree BinarySearchST.java

 HOMEWORK:
 -----------------------------------------------------------------